NEW laws in Australia from 29th September 2016.

 Contact us to find out if you will be able to fly legally without any official training.
 The new ‘sub 2kg’ rules will make it easier for some, but not all (like real estate photography will not be easy in capital cities and towns.)
-Call us on (02) 4203 3007
+The restrictions are detailed here.
+Call us on (02) 4203 3007 if you have any further questions.

 Scroll down for a comprehensive summary of the new CASA laws

-The UAV Controller’s Certificate will be replaced by the Remote Pilot Licence (RePL).
-In restricted environments you will be able to For full details of the changes see https://www.legislation.gov.au/Details/F2016L00400.
+The UAV Controller’s Certificate has been replaced by the Remote Pilot Licence (RePL).
+For full details of the changes see https://www.legislation.gov.au/Details/F2016L00400.

 Please only click the Submit button once!

-From 25th September 2016 the term UAV will generally be replaced with RPA in official documents and the UAV Controller’s Certificate will be replaced by the Remote Pilot Licence (RePL).
+From 25th September 2016 the term UAV will generally be replaced with RPA (Remotely Piloted Aircraft) in official documents and the UAV Controller’s Certificate will be replaced by the Remote Pilot Licence (RePL).
 For full details of the changes see https://www.legislation.gov.au/Details/F2016L00400.

 Very Small RPAs (under 2 kg) – Regulations effective 29th September 2016